condor-the-bird/tondev/docs/SDK/Client Libraries/Library Modules.md

 - public key is placed into contract initial state as a rule for deploying ABI-based contracts;
 - secret key is used to sign a constructor invocation.

-The deployment method executes the following sequence:

-1. Prepares a deploy request.
-2. Sends a constructor message to a node
-3. Waits until the deployment is complete.
-4. Generates the constructor invocation request.
-5. Sends the invocation to the blockchain node.
-6. Waits until the invocation phase is complete.

-The returned result contains an account address assigned to the newly deployed contract.

 ## Running contracts

 ### Running functions